cibercitizen1/zmqHelper/README.md

 * If you use onMessage() to install a callback, you can choose if a new thread is launched to listen for incoming data.
 In this case, the thread using the the socket, will be different from the thread that created it.
-In this case, you should allow only the thread in the callback to use the socket.
+Thus, you should allow the thread in the callback be the only to use the socket.

 ```cpp